-The data were organized in frequency tables and summary measures for conducting descriptive analyzes, we also adopted the statistical techniques of Exploratory Factor Analysis (EFA) and Frequency of Mode and Paired Analysis, as suggested by Stevenson (1981), and Morettin and Bussab (2003), Hair, Anderson, Tathan and Black (1998) and Aaker (2001).
-All analysis was processed with SPSS - Statistical Package for Social Sciences Software, version 19.

-Following Hair et al. (1998), for a factor to be considered, the requirements were: 1) a degree of explanation of the Kaiser-Meyer-Olkin (KMO) test, also known as the Measure of Sampling Adequacy (MSA), greater than 0.50; 2) the value of Sig. (significance) obtained by means of Bartlett's test of sphericity does not exceed 0.05; 3) the values obtained in individual MSA Array anti-imaging (Anti-image Correlation) were above 0.50: 4) the communalities (Communalities) of the variables were also always above 0.50; and 5) the total variance explained, would be of, at least, 60% of the original variance.
+The data were organized in frequency tables and summary measures for conducting descriptive analyzes, we also adopted the statistical techniques of Exploratory Factor Analysis (EFA) and Frequency of Mode and Paired Analysis, as suggested by Stevenson (1981) Following Hair et al. (1998), for a factor to be considered, the requirements were: 1) a degree of explanation of the Kaiser-Meyer-Olkin (KMO) test, also known as the Measure of Sampling Adequacy (MSA), greater than 0.50; 2) the value of Sig. (significance) obtained by means of Bartlett's test of sphericity does not exceed 0.05; 3) the values obtained in individual MSA Array anti-imaging (Anti-image Correlation) were always above 0.50; 4) the communalities (Communalities) of the variables were also always above 0.50; and 5) the total variance explained, would be of, at least, 60% of the original variance.